 Well, Twitter is simple, but, unfortunately, not that simple.

-Take a look, though, at a couple of tips and tricks I prepared to make your Twitter life just a little bit more manageable!
+Take a look at a couple of tips and tricks I prepared to make your Twitter life a bit more manageable!

 Set up goals